evinracher/stilltodo/README.md

-# ✅ Todo CLI — Task Management for Developers
+# ✅ Stilltodo — Task Management for Developers

 A simple CLI tool that lets you handle your pending tasks like a real programmer, directly from the terminal.
 You don’t have to leave it anymore — your endless todo list stays in your work environment so you can keep working, day after day, until burnout feels inevitable.

 ## 🧠 What is this?

-**Todo CLI** is a lightweight command-line application built with **Node.js** for developers who spend most of their day in the terminal and want to manage tasks without leaving it.
+**Stilltodo** is a lightweight command-line application built with **Node.js** for developers who spend most of their day in the terminal and want to manage tasks without leaving it.

 ## ✨ Features